Research centre and digital archives dedicated to the history of journalism in Belgium

 Institutional context and permanent members

 CAMille is funded by Belspo through the FED-tWIN programme.
 It is based on a long-term cooperation between KBR and the Université libre de Bruxelles (ULB).
-Antoine Jacquet is the main researcher of the project, whose supervisors are Marc D’Hoore (KBR) and Florence Le Cam (ULB).
+Project supervisors are Marc D’Hoore (KBR) and Florence Le Cam (ULB).

 - Paul Aron (researcher in literature, F.R.S.- FNRS/ULB)